Skip to content ↓

 Uniform and Kit

-All children are expected to wear the correct school uniform from Tuesday 2nd September.
+All children are expected to wear the correct school uniform, daily.
 Only black school shoes, no trainers or ankle boots.

 On P.E days, the children will wear their P.E kit to school, including House T-shirt.
 Only school jumpers should be worn with navy or black shorts, skorts or leggings and trainers.